GreyRook/code-with-style/docs/HOWTO.md

 2. *GitLab Issue* -> Merge Request -> Dev Guide + ChangeLog

 Regardless of how the change was initiated, applying the actual change is always done using a merge request that includes an addendum in the change log.
+As long as the change is not yet part of a release, the changes must be filed as `[UNRELEASED]` in the [changelog](CHANGELOG.md), and have to be filed as part of a new version as soon as they are released.

 Merge requests need to be approved by more than 50% of the affected team members changes relating to their workflows.
 Project management changes need to be approved by at least more than half of the whole team.

 ## Working Contracts